ryan-mcclue/unsw/comp3411/exam.md

 → 4a.
 Learning and Decision Trees
 information entropy is how much variance data has information gain is how much entropy removed
-Laplace error used to give some value to a 0 probability → 4b.
+Construct decision tree on attribute with highest information gain Laplace error used to give some value to a 0 probability → 4b.
 Perceptrons
 Despite 1-layer linearly separable binary classifier; writing in CNF, 2-layer perceptron any logical function